forgottentq/nginx-sneaky-chatgpt/README.md

 A way to reverse proxy traffic to the OpenAI API through a custom domain to bypass outbound restrictions to chatgpt api services.

 # Setup
-Setup a domain, or subdomain on a public facing machine utilize certbot --nginx -d domain.com  to have it configure nginx for you.
+Setup a domain, or subdomain on a public facing machine.
+Install Nginx and Certbot.
+Utilize certbot --nginx -d domain.com to have it configure nginx for you.
 Once you have TLS termination add the following to your NGINX config to reverse proxy traffic to OpenAPI.

         location / {